Chen Cheng-jia

 Chen Cheng-jia (陳成家 (Chén Chéngjiā)) is a Taiwanese politician.
 He currently serves as the Administrative Deputy Minister of the Council of Indigenous Peoples of the Executive Yuan.
 He is a Han Chinese.

 Education

 Chen obtained his master's degree from the City University of Seattle in the United States.

 Career

 Chen began his public service career as a junior civil servant.
-He supervised and promoted programs to benefit Taiwanese aborigines.
+He supervised and promoted programs to benefit Taiwanese indigenous people.
 He was appointed Administrative Deputy Minister of the Council of Indigenous Peoples on 22 October 2013.